-It is, of course, true that the reading of authorisation as extending rights, rather than simply establishing ownership, seems to present insurmountable difficulties, most notably that of how to reconcile the authorisation and alienation clauses of the covenant instituting the commonwealth, ‘I Authorise and give up my Right of Governing my selfe’ (Malcolm 2012, 260).
+It is, of course, true that the reading of authorization as extending rights, rather than simply establishing ownership, seems to present insurmountable difficulties, most notably that of how to reconcile the authorization and alienation clauses of the covenant instituting the commonwealth, ‘I Authorise and give up my Right of Governing my selfe’ (Malcolm 2012, 260; 1651, 87).
 After all, it makes no sense to extend a right one has just alienated.
 In addition to this, the right available for extending on the part of the multitude of natural persons instituting the commonwealth, their natural right of self-government, is not only the right being laid down, but is also a right that the sovereign does not need to acquire via extension, as, not being a party to the covenant, it preserves it intact.
 But there might be a way to, at least partly, address the inconsistency.
-To act by authority, one must have been authorised, or granted a license or commission, by the person or persons who possessed the right to act themselves.
-In normal cases of authorisation, the receipt of such a commission is not equivalent to the acquisition of the transferred right, since it involves no renunciation or transfer, in Hobbes’s technical sense.
+To act by authority, one must have been authorized, or granted a license or commission, by the person or persons who possessed the right to act themselves.
+In normal cases of authorization, the receipt of such a commission is not equivalent to the acquisition of the transferred right, since it involves no renunciation or transfer, in Hobbes’s technical sense.
 In other words, there is no alienation, but merely a “lease”.
 A caretaker I employed to look after my house, enters it on my right, but I can still enter it too, and will take away the right from him once the work is over.
 But commissioning takes a different form in the social contract.
-In this case, authorisation is necessarily without stint – unlimited in remit and non-revocable.
-As such, then and only then, ‘the receipt of such a commission must be equivalent to the acquisition of the transferred right of performing the action’ (Skinner 1999, 9, my emphasis).
+In this case, authorization is necessarily without stint – unlimited in remit and non-revocable.
+As such, then and only then, ‘the receipt of such a commission must be equivalent to the acquisition of the transferred right of performing the action’ (Skinner 1999, 9; emphasis added).
 Thus, even if the sovereign holds a right of the same extension, it is only now that he can be said to exercise it by the (irrevocable) authority of all his subjects.